dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 \end{bmatrix}
 $$

-According to \@ref(eq:ORVarCov) the entries in cells with *different treatment index pairs but identical reader index pairs* would be $Cov_1$ (as an example, the cell (21,11) has the same reader index, namely reader 1, but different treatment indices, namely 2 and 1, so it is replaced by $Cov_1$):
+According to Eqn. \@ref(eq:ORVarCov) the entries in cells with *different treatment index pairs but identical reader index pairs* would be $Cov_1$ (as an example, the cell (21,11) has the same reader index, namely reader 1, but different treatment indices, namely 2 and 1, so it is replaced by $Cov_1$):

 $$
 \Sigma=